The-fiber-Group/fiber-Language-and-Environment-Standard/syntax test.md

 ---

-functions are all pass by reference. rather than parameters defining new local variables, they only define what state is shared between the calling context and the evaluation context
+functions are all pass-by-value. if you want to pass by reference you have to make it explicit that you're dealing with a pointer.